standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ## Map File

 Map files control how classes defined in CIMPL are expressed as FHIR profiles.
 Map files are FHIR-version dependent.
-Currently, you can map to FHIR DSTU 2, STU 3, R4.
+You can map to FHIR DSTU 2, STU 3, R4.
 If you use the supplied [Objective FHIR base classes](cimpl6ObjectiveFHIR.md), you many not need to create a map file.

 ### Inheritance of Mapping Rules

 Maps are defined in a series of mapping rules.
 A powerful feature of CIMPL is that mapping rules are inherited.
 If your class inherits from a parent class that already is mapped, you do not need to create a new map for your class.
 However, if you want to specify mappings for a new `Property`, or override the inherited map, you may do so.

 The inheritance of mapping rules follows the class hierarchy.
-If there is no map for a class or attribute, CIMPL tooling automatically looks to the parent class to try and find a mapping.
+If there is no map for a class or attribute, CIMPL tooling automatically looks to the parent class to try and find a map.
 The first mapping rule found will be applied.
 If no mapping rule is found for a `Property` defined in CIMPL, a FHIR extension will be created.
-If no mapping is found for an `Entry`, that `Entry` will be mapped to the [Basic resource](https://www.hl7.org/fhir/basic.html).
+If a map is not found for an `Entry`, that `Entry` will be mapped to the [Basic resource](https://www.hl7.org/fhir/basic.html).
 In general, mapping to Basic is not recommended because it has no inherent semantic meaning for implementers.

 ### Mapping CIMPL Primitives to FHIR

-CIMPL follows somewhat flexible rules on how CIMPL primitives map to FHIR.
-For example, a unsignedInt in CIMPL can map to an integer type in FHIR (since every unsignedInt is an integer, there is no loss of information).
-However, mappings that lose information, such as integer in CIMPL to unsignedInt in FHIR, generally will trigger mapping errors.
+CIMPL follows somewhat flexible rules on how CIMPL primitives (data types) map to FHIR.
+For example, a unsignedInt in CIMPL can map to an integer data type in FHIR (since every unsignedInt is an integer, there is no loss of information).
+However, maps that lose information, such as integer in CIMPL to unsignedInt in FHIR, generally will trigger mapping errors.
 An exception is that CIMPL `concept` is allowed to map to FHIR `code`.
 The following table shows the acceptable mappings between CIMPL and FHIR:

 | CIMPL Primitive | Can map to FHIR... |
 |----------|---------|